setaman/vue-ellipse-progress/README.md

 ###### Example: :scroll:

 Let's say you need to display a rating from 0 to 5 of a product with 3.5 stars.
-Since **[`progress`](#progress)** can take values only from 0 to 100 your need an additionall property `legendValue`.
+Since **[`progress`](#progress)** can take values only from 0 to 100 your need an additional property `legendValue`.
 Now you can set `legendValue = 3.5` and calculate the progress something like that:

 ```js
 this.progress = 3.5 * 100 / 5; // the rating percentage